 The official Kypeless website is http://www.kypeless.org.

 Kypeless is released under the GNU GPL version 3 or later (see appropriate COPYING file or http://gnu.org/licenses/gpl.html)

 Kypeless is being designed as fast and simple secure communication program.

 Our first priority is security and simplicity, and only then user-friendlyness.
-It doesn't mean we do not care about the interface, it rather means that we try to carefully design the core first, and then expand the gui, adding new features or reorganising it.
+It doesn't mean we do not care about the interface, it rather means that we try to carefully design the core and secure communication protocols first, and only then expand the GUI, adding new features or reorganising it.

 To build and run Kypeless, you need to have the following libraries installed: